Frequently Asked Questions

 How am I paid for major medical claims?

 How do I make a change to my current policy?
-Our agency requires all changes be made in writing.

-What do I need to do to renew my policy?
+How do I renew my policy?

 Why should I use an agent to purchase insurance?